 But it turned out to be quite good and exciting.
 It deals with government corruption, moral hypocrisy of officials, war profiteering and media spin-offs that cover up all this shit.
 Murder mystery and our hero's personal dilemmas (also related to his marital problems) are elegantly placed in this background of post-war America.

-However, it has to be said that it is a bit weak on the plot.
+However, it is a bit weak on the plot.
 As likeable and engaging as he is, Jake is not a very good detective at all.
 He is simply lucky to break the case because he gets his main clue from a slip of the tongue of one of the villains.
-Both whodunit and the following twist are not very believable (the twist is surprising, though), and the "revealing" scene with a complete cast assembled in a true Poirot tradition is totally unnecessary.
+Both the whodunit and the subsequent twist are unconvincing (the twist is surprising, though), and the "revealing" scene with the entire cast assembled in a true Poirot tradition is entirely unnecessary.
 I also found bits that (I guess) were supposed to make this a bit more hard-boiled (cop friend and that ageing mafioso type) a bit redundant.

-But still, it was a good and entertaining reading.
-Reminded me to read classical mysteries more often.
+But still, it was a good and entertaining read.
+It reminded me to read more classical mysteries.

 3.5/5